marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 tags: [Personal]
 ---

-Here are some highlights from my programming career.
-I've done so much more but I think that this is worth mentioning.
+Here are some of the defining events and projects in my life and career as a programmer and software developer.

-_Thanks to [Aryan Rahman](https://aryanrahman3212.netlify.app/blog/27_1_2023_timeline) who did his own timeline and inspired me to do my own._
+_Thanks to [Aryan Rahman](https://aryanrahman3212.netlify.app/blog/27_1_2023_timeline) who did his timeline and inspired me to do my own._

+**~1997** - Got introduced to computers by my dad.
+I started to draw in KidPix.
+MS Paint later became a favorite of mine.
+As well as playing games.
+Exploring different programs.
+This was before we even were connected to the Internet.
+So I got my knowledge from monthly computer magazines, with which programs came on a CD.
+Later introducing me to web development and programming.

-* **~2003** - Got exposed to VBScript.
+**~2001** - Got exposed to VBScript.
 Started building simple scripts with alerts and prompts.
+Also got to know that there was something called "Active Server Pages (ASP)", but that was so hard for me to setup on my computer.

+**~2005** - As we got broadband, I downloaded and started looking at Visual Basic.NET and building apps with Windows Forms.
+Did not really know about specific programming concepts, not even what a variable was.
+Though I had probably used them.

+**2006**

-* **2006** - Got introduced to C# by a guy who worked at Microsoft. (*My teacher's son)
+*  Got introduced to C# by a guy who worked at Microsoft. (*My teacher's son).
+He would later introduce me to a lot of concepts in .NET, like Reflection.
+And encouraged me and my interest in developing software.

+* Built  website for the local parish, with ASP.NET Web Forms and SQL Server for database.
+The guy mentioned above used it as an example to teach me about SQL injections.

-* **2007** - Walked through the book "Visual C# 2015 Step by Step" in the summer.
+**2007** - Got the book "Visual C# 2015 Step by Step" and went through it during summer holiday.
+Learned all the concepts, from the basics to object-oriented programming.
 Back at school, I did a test and skipped my A course in Programming.

+**2008**

+* Exploring concepts and figuring stuff out - building my own JSON parser, and building a MVC framework which used basic reflection.

+* As a Christmas project, I built my own "Virtual Computer" that took instructions, executed them and visualized what happened to register and such in a UI built with WPF.

-* **2008 - 2009** - Built a compiler for a school project.
-Learning parsing and advanced problem-solving.
+* School project, built a compiler Learning parsing and advanced problem-solving.
 The language was based on C and C# so I called it "C micro".
 The compiler was built in C#.
+Documented as well.

-* **2011** - Built a Visual Basic.NET compiler in C#.
+**2011** - Built a Visual Basic.NET compiler in C#.
 Its architecture and design was based on the Mono VB.NET compiler.
-Even added improvements to error handling.
+Also learned some from the IronPython compiler.
+Even added improvements to error handling. ([Source code](https://github.com/marinasundstrom/vb-lite-compiler))

-* **2014** - Started working for a company where I built a messenger-like desktop app for emergency response (police, ambulance, firefighters).
+**2014** - Started working for a company where I built a messenger-like desktop app for emergency response (police, ambulance, firefighters).
 It interfaced with custom hardware.
 The technology used was C#/.NET and WPF with the MVVM pattern.
-Then I built another tool for programming the hardware.
+Then I built another tool for programming the hardware. ([Read more](/articles/building-software-for-emergency-response))

+**2015 - 2016**

-* **2015 - 2016** - Worked as a System developer in a team developing internal system integrations for handling incidents and managing customers for broadband & fiber provisioning.
+* Worked as a System developer in a team developing internal system integrations for handling incidents and managing customers for broadband & fiber provisioning.
 The company acted as an Internet Service Provider (ISP).
 Projects built for Web with PHP, NodeJS, and C#.

-* **2015** - Built a website for tracking thunder and lightning with some friends.
+* Built a website for tracking thunder and lightning with some friends.
 It included a custom-made map displaying live data from Blitzortung.
 It was built for Web with NodeJS for backend.
+Also built SMS service C#/.NET running on Raspberry Pi with a GSM modem.

+**2017 - 2018**

+* Was a consultant in a team developing web interfaces for products at AXIS.
+Learned React.

-* **2017** - Built a music player mobile app for an Axis speaker, as a side-project.
+* Built a music player mobile app for an Axis speaker, as a side-project.
 Ran on iOS and Android.
-Built with C#/.NET and Xamarin.Forms.
+Built with C#/.NET and Xamarin.Forms. ([Source code](https://github.com/marinasundstrom/AudioPlayer-18))

-* **2017 - 2018** - Build my own Access Control system on Raspberry Pi.
+* Built my own Access Control system on Raspberry Pi.
 Service-oriented architecture.
 C#/.NET.
 Web and Blazor.
-Mobile apps in Xamarin.Forms.
+Mobile apps in Xamarin.Forms. ([Source code](https://github.com/marinasundstrom/AccessControl))

-* **2018** - Built a site for presenting consultant, as a side-project when waiting for assignment.
+**2018** - Built a site for presenting consultant, as a side-project when waiting for assignment.
 I learned about organizing code by features and to focus on use cases.
 The app was branded.
 It was built with C#/.NET ASP.NET Core and Blazor.
-Used MediatR.
+Used MediatR. ([Source code](https://github.com/marinasundstrom/Showroom))

+**2019**

-* **2019** - Working as a consultant on solution for the Processing and Packaging industry.
-Helped refactoring and upgrading a big monolithic codebase.
+* Working as a consultant on solution for the Processing and Packaging industry.
+Helped refactoring and upgrading a big modular monolithic codebase.
 Built in C#/.NET Framework.
+ASP.NET WebForms, MVC, and React.

-* **2019** - Built my own mobile app for keeping track of bus and train departures while commuting.
+* Built my own mobile app for keeping track of bus and train departures while commuting.
 Styled it to look like the timetables.
 Used public Web APIs.
-Built with C#/.NET and Xamarin.Forms.
+Built with C#/.NET and Xamarin.Forms. ([Source code](https://github.com/marinasundstrom/Commuter))

+**2020 - 2021**

-* **2020 - 2021** - Worked for a company where I developed an entire ERP system (CRM, Ordering, Invoicing etc) with e-commerce abilities.
+* Worked for a company where I developed an entire ERP system (CRM, Ordering, Invoicing etc) with e-commerce abilities.
 Dealing with a monolithic architecture.
 Implemented integration with BankId.
 Built customer sites.
 Customers were an insurance company and a cleaning company.
 The system was built in C#/.NET ASP.NET Core and Blazor.
 Used Wordpress as CMS.
-Explored a lot of technology on options of the side.
+Explored a lot of technology and options on the side.

-* **2021** - Getting into Software Design and Architecture patterns.
+* Getting into Software Design and Architecture patterns.
 Explored Monoliths and Microservices, and what Event-driven architecture is about.
 Worked on various pet projects: Product Catalog, TimeReport, and continued on Showroom.
 How to integrate the various projects.
 Resulting in "[YourBrand](https://github.com/marinasundstrom/YourBrand)".

-* **2022** - Dove into Domain-driven design (DDD) practices.
+**2022** - Dove into Domain-driven design (DDD) practices.
 Further exploring Software Design and Architecture patterns.
 Refined the projects that I had built previously, and integrated them into one business case and domain.
 Ending up with "[eShop](https://github.com/marinasundstrom/eShop)".